NaluKit/nalu/README.md

 ## J2CL / GWT3
 With the next version of GWT (GWT 3) and the new J2CL transpiler, there will be major changes in the GWT development.
 For example: JSNI and generators, besides other things, will be gone.
 To be prepared for the future things like JSNI, generators or any other dependency to GWT has to be removed and must be avoided.

 Nalu uses only the already migrated `gwt-events` from `org.gwtproject`.
-(As long as gwt-events is not on Maven Central the sources of gwt-events will be part of Nalu.
-See **[#9 Replace gwt-event source files with gwt-event from Maven Central](https://github.com/NaluKit/nalu/issues/9)**)

 Nalu has **no** dependency to gwt-user nor Nalu's dependencies!
-Nalu does not use JSNI, generators or anything else from GWT (except the nalu-plugin-gwt).
+Nalu does not use JSNI, generators or anything else from GWT (except the nalu-plugin-gwt) which will block moving to J2CL.

 Nalu is ready to use with J2CL / GWT 3 as long as you do not use the nalu-plugin-gwt!